-My name is Maxime Le Guyader, and my artist name is SUFFER THE JOY
+My name is Maxime Le Guyader, my artist name is SUFFER THE JOY

 I was born in Angers, France in 1992.
-After spending years in Barcelona, I’m now living in Brussels, Belgium.
+After spending few years in Barcelona, I’m now living in Brussels, Belgium.
 My life today is split between painting, tattooing, sewing, skateboarding and collecting art stuffs from my travels.

 I can use differents mediums from cupboard to canvas, I like to find most of my supplies and give a second life to any materials.
 I’m attracted in big scale artworks because of the freedom of movement it gives and the facility to express myself in it, a real transmission of what I have in mind during the creative process.

 « Art allows me to discuss any subjects and to confront opinions. »

 I usually paint Masks and write things around, I like to make jokes, to play with words and to talk about society and sensitive subjects with a touch of humor.
 A paradoxical approach of the world I'm living in.

 I want people to react to what they are looking/reading and why not change there point of view.